garrettgoodwin/garrettgoodwin/README.md

 Check out my portfolio page to see more of my work!

 ## Contact 📧
-If you have any inquiries or opportunities, please feel free to contact me at [insert your email or other contact information here].
+If you have any inquiries or opportunities, please feel free to contact me at [garrett.w.goodwin@gmail.com].
 Thanks for stopping by